 Of course, they don’t want to piss on their own league, and most of them have never played in England.
 That’s two grains of salt.
 One player, Liam Ridgewell of MLS champs Portland Timbers, told an English paper that MLS was “about like the Championship.”

 You get such a mix.
 You get to play against New York City and against [Andrea] Pirlo, [David] Villa and [Frank] Lampard and you will play another team that haven’t got all those DPs [designated players] and you are playing a different game.

 One of those big stars, Didier Drogba of Phoenix in the second-tier USL (and formerly of Chelsea, Montreal and others), said that the MLS needs to work on players’ travel and playing surfaces to be one of the big leagues in the world.
 But that’s from a players’ perspective.

 What do the players get paid?

 The worldwide market for soccer players is, at least in theory, completely open.
 China wildly overpays, and England has so much TV money that they get charged a premium for players, as well.
 But, in essence, the best players all over the world get found, get paid, and can move around as they wish – and the biggest, best clubs have the most money.
 So when Liverpool line up against AFC Wimbledon in the FA Cup, we assume just from the shirts that Liverpool’s players are much better across the board.

 As this article suggests, then, nobody in MLS would ever stay in the Premier League.
 The average total MLS team salary in 2016 (the time of that article) was $8 million.
-Leicester City, who won the Premier League in fairy-tale fashion last year, had a payroll of about $63 million.
-The lowest in the Premier League?
+Leicester City, when they won the Premier League in fairy-tale fashion in 2016, had a payroll of about $63 million.
+The lowest in the Premier League that year?
 Bournemouth at $33 million.
-Aston Villa, a terrible team who got relegated last year, paid their players $85 million!
+Aston Villa, a terrible team who got relegated that year, paid their players $85 million!